-In addition to our founding attorney, David Prelle Eron, Prelle Eron & Bailey is comprised of highly experienced attorneys with more than 100 years of combined experience.
+In addition to our founding attorney, David Prelle Eron, Prelle Eron & Bailey, P.A. is comprised of highly experienced attorneys with almost 50 years of combined experience.

 Avvo® 10 out of 10 Attorney Rating along with 5-Star Client Review on avvo.com